Academic Policies

 Academic Dismissal

 If a student returns from a period of academic suspension, the student’s academic standing will be “probation after suspension.”
-If she/he does not earn a 2.000 or higher semester grade-point average during any semester prior to earning or exceeding the cumulative grade-point average required at that point in his/her academic career, no further probationary semester is allowed, and the student is issued an immediate notice of academic dismissal.
+If the student does not earn a 2.00 or higher semester grade-point average during any subsequent semester, no further probationary semester is allowed, and the student is issued an immediate notice of academic dismissal.

 Readmission from an academic dismissal is possible only by action of the Academic Appeals Committee, according to the established procedures of that committee.
 The committee will not accept for review any dismissal appeal petition before two calendar years have transpired since the dismissal.
 If a student is granted readmission following academic dismissal, credits earned at another institution are evaluated by the criteria explained in the Admissions Policies and Procedures section of this Catalog.